 When people think of vacations, New York City is one of the top destinations that come to mind.
 With all the things to do in New York City, it can be hard to create the perfect itinerary.
 We’ve put together a list of some of the best activities and attractions NYC offers.
-Whether you’re into sightseeing, shopping, or dining out, NYC has something for everyone.
+Whether you’re into sightseeing, shopping, or dining out, NYC has something for you to enjoy.
 So take a road trip, flight, or hop on the Amtrak to get your NYC adventure started!

 1. Take a Stroll Through Central Park

 Central Park is one of the most popular tourist destinations in New York City.
 Spanning 843 acres, Central Park is a great place to get outdoors.
 You can take a scenic stroll, picnic in one of the many gardens, or take a rowboat out on the lake.
 In the winter, the park transforms into a winter wonderland, with ice skating and sledding.
 No visit to New York City is complete without a stop at Central Park.

 2. Catch a Concert at Bryant Park

 Bryant Park is located in Midtown Manhattan and is home to several attractions, including a carousel, an ice skating rink, and a variety of shops and restaurants.
 You can also enjoy various events and concerts held throughout the year.
 In addition to being a great place to spend time outside, Bryant Park is also a great place to people-watch.
 With its central location and diverse crowd, the park is the perfect place to take in the sights and sounds of New York City.